If you have diabetes, making healthy meals can be a real challenge. Kitchen Creations can help!

 Session 2 - Balancing Carbohydrates

 Participants learn to identify carbohydrate sources and make appropriate choices to reduce simple sugars, hidden sugars, and empty calories.
-Recipes prepared in class model the 50/50 plate method.
+They are taught about food safety and prepare recipes in class that model the 50/50 and Diabetes Plate methods.
 For example, the class may prepare a meat, fish, or poultry recipe, a grain or starchy vegetable recipe, a vegetable, a salad, and a dessert using fruit or a sugar substitute.

 Session 3 - Vegetables, Beans, and Grains